rice9797/ws4channels/README.md

 ##  Hardware Acceleration Support

+Update!!
+Currently hardware encoding and Multi Arch are not supported.
+I'm leaving these instructions up in case I can get them working or if those images from the past are still working for others.

 This project supports hardware-accelerated video encoding using `ffmpeg`.
 To enable it, override the `VIDEO_OPTIONS` environment variable when running the container.